-Edwin G. Kollie - a 15 year old Liberian War Orphan - always wanted to make a Nollywood movie, so one day he wrote a script, built an entire African village, cast the 30 characters needed, shot it all the next day and discovered some amazing talent along the way.
+Edwin G. Kollie - a 15 year old Liberian War Orphan - always wanted to make a Nollywood movie, so one day he wrote a script, built an entire African village, cast the 30 characters needed, and shot it all the next day.
+And for his lead he cast a natural talent who was out to prove he was Nollywood material.